Transfer to/from - London Heathrow airport (LHR)

 Minicabit

-Uber and Lyft
+Uber

 Pick-up areas

-Terminal 2 – Level 4, Row H (Short stay Park 2)
+Terminal 2 – Level 4, Row H (short stay park 2)

-Terminal 3 – Level 3, Row A (Short stay Park 3)
+Terminal 3 – Level 3, Row A (short stay park 3)

 Terminal 4 – Level 1, Private-hire pick-up area

-Terminal 5 – Level 1, Row R (Short stay Park 5).
+Terminal 5 – Level 1, Row R (short stay park 5).

 Rates from £30.00.

-Latest updates: May 28, 2023
+Latest updates: August 25, 2023

 Transportation Tips to/from the airport